 According to the National Center for Complementary and Integrative Health, there is scientific evidence that shows that this plant helps reduce nausea and vomiting that occurs during pregnancy.
 However, it only does this for a short period of time when consumed in small doses.

 Visit this article: Medicinal Uses of Ginger

-Because of its anti-inflammatory and analgesic properties, ginger root reduces the tension, inflammation and pain caused by migraines.
+Because of its anti-inflammatory and analgesic properties, this root reduces the tension, inflammation and pain caused by migraines.

 A study conducted by the University of Maastricht (Holland) found that ginger possesses properties that accelerate the metabolism and help the body burn fat more easily.

-This is due to the thermogenic effect it creates, increasing the body’s ability to eliminate fat through physical activity.
-And as if that weren’t enough, it gives a feeling of satiety, helping you to avoid overeating.
+This is due to the thermogenic effect it creates.
+Thus, it increases the body’s ability to eliminate fat through physical activity.
+Plus, as if that weren’t enough, it gives a feeling of satiety, helping you to prevent overeating.

 Ginger is on the list of foods with known anti-carcinogenic properties.
 In a study conducted by the University of Michigan Comprehensive Cancer Center, it was found that ginger has a powerful effect on slowing the growth of ovarian cancer cells.